southchen/FE-Knowledge-Valut/JS/Async Await & Generator.md

 Not like a normal function which create a brand new context when it's called.

-Calling a generator function does not execute its body immediately; an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterator) object for the function is returned instead.
-When the iterator's `next()` method is called, the generator function's body is executed until the first [`yield`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) expression, which specifies the value to be returned from the iterator or, with [`yield*`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield*), delegates to another generator function.
+* Calling a generator function does not execute its body immediately; returns an iterator.
+* When the iterator's `next()` method is called, the generator function's body is executed until the first yield

+ which specifies the value to be returned from the iterator or, with [`yield*`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield*), delegates to another generator function.

-The `next()` method returns an object with a `value` property containing the yielded value and a `done` property which indicates whether the generator has yielded its last value, as a boolean.
+* The `next()` method returns an object {value: val, done:< Boolean>}

-Calling the `next()` method with an argument will resume the generator function execution, replacing the `yield` expression where an execution was paused with the argument from `next()`.
+* Calling the `next()` method with an argument will resume the generator function execution, replacing the `yield` expression where an execution was paused with the argument from `next()`.

-with `Recusion`:
+prototype methods:

+* Generator.prototype.next()
+* Generator.prototype.return()
+* Generator.prototype.throw()

 ```js
 function* iterArr(arr) {            //return a iterator